JohnSundell/Unbox/README.md

 }
 ```

-### Array support
+### Supports JSON with both Array and Dictionary root objects

-If the JSON you want to unbox comes in the format of a root `Array`, you can also easily unbox it into an array of models in one go using the exact same `Unbox()` API.
+No matter if the root object of the JSON that you want to unbox is an `Array` or `Dictionary` - you can use the same `Unbox()` or `UnboxOrThrow()` functions and Unbox will return either a single model or an array of models (based on type inference).

 ### Built-in enum support